kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 Here's a summary of what we did in this guide:

-- We wrote a Prometheus query that collects metrics on unready deployment replicas
+- We wrote a Prometheus query that collects metrics on unready deployment replicas.
-- We created a `ReportPrometheusQuery` containing this query
+- We created a `ReportPrometheusQuery` containing this query.
-- We created a `ReportDataSource` that gave us a Presto table containing the metrics from our Prometheus query
+- We created a `ReportDataSource` that gave us a Presto table containing the metrics from our Prometheus query.
-- We wrote a Presto SQL query that calculates the average and total number of seconds pods are unready for each deployment
+- We wrote a Presto SQL query that calculates the average and total number of seconds that pods are unready for each deployment.
-- We wrote a `ReportGenerationQuery` that does our calculation, and handles ***REMOVED***ltering the results to a Reports con***REMOVED***gured time range
+- We wrote a `ReportGenerationQuery` that does our calculation, and handles ***REMOVED***ltering the results to a Report's con***REMOVED***gured time range.
-- We created a `Report` that uses our `ReportGenerationQuery`
+- We created a `Report` that uses our `ReportGenerationQuery`.
 - We checked that the Report ***REMOVED***nished, and then fetched the results from the metering operator HTTP API.

 [reportdatasources]: reportdatasources.md